 The pages have been optimised for viewing with Microsoft Internet Explorer version 6 and above.
 The site is also compatible with recent versions of Mozilla Firefox, Apple Safari, Google Chrome and Opera.

-Full transparency is always the best policy.
-So if you successfully complete the CBT Essentials course online, you can rightly add that fact to you CV.
-You might say something like: I am a mental health nurse and in 2016 successfully completed APT’s Course CBT Essentials online.
+If you are a mental health professional and complete the CBT Essentials course online, you can rightly add that fact to you CV.
+You might say something like: I am a mental health nurse and in 2018 successfully completed APT’s Course CBT Essentials online.
 This is based on APT’s live course CBT Essentials, which in its live version involves three teaching days totalling 18 taught hours.

-If you are seeking ‘a change of direction’ and want to become a recognised CBT therapist, then you need to become accredited as such with the BABCP.
+If you are NOT currently a mental health professional and are seeking ‘a change of direction’ and want to become a recognised CBT therapist, then you need to become accredited as such with the BABCP.
 To see details of what that entails, go to their site; to do so now click here.

-Full transparency is always the best policy.
-So if you successfully complete the DBT Essentials course online, you can rightly add that fact to you CV.
-You might say something like: I am a mental health nurse and in 2016 successfully completed APT’s Course DBT Essentials online.
+If you are a mental health professional and complete the DBT Essentials course online, you can rightly add that fact to you CV.
+You might say something like: I am a mental health nurse and in 2018 successfully completed APT’s Course DBT Essentials online.
 This is based on APT’s live course DBT Essentials, which in its live version involves three teaching days totalling 18 taught hours.